 Don and Virginia became very close to Mrs. Wright, Wes Peters and the entire Fellowship, and their home became a regular "R&R" stop for Taliesin apprentices.
 They were influenced by Wright in many ways and became avid collectors of Oriental art.
 Don re-created some of the "Sprite" designs from the long-gone Midway Gardens, sparking a resurgence of interest in these lovely figurines.

 With no building experience, in April, 1956 the young couple began by laying tons of stone for the central hearth.
 Over two years they completed the house.

 My mother would lay stone during the day and rake the joints in the evening, working until dark.
 My sister and I spent the summers collecting pebbles for fill as the house rose around us.

 When the house was finished in the late fall of 1957, my sister and I had a bedroom to share.
 My father - a chemist, aviator, boxer and consummate builder - was a renaissance man with a soft side.

 Our parents made regular visits to Spring Green where we would take part in the elaborate pageants put on by the Fellowship and apprentices.

-The Cottage became a just-right-sized home for them, a base for extensive travels and a house that saw a constant stream of visitors over the years.
+The Cottage took almost 3 years to build by hand, using salvaged lumber and stone.
+It became their main home and saw a constant stream of visitors over the years.